Quarterly ยท Violation history ยท ORSM Phase 2

 Methodology

-Methodology: SPI uses six factor scores on a 0-100 scale.
-External labor, tourism, cost, and rent feeds are not present in output; current scores use DBPR closure-status load, ownership-change filings, emergency-order rate, supertransition pressure, and pressure-atlas city/neighborhood closure rates as transparent proxies.
+Methodology: SPI uses seven factor scores on a 0-100 scale.
+Regulatory pressure (16% weight) is fed by live Phase 2 ORSM baseline anomaly-score distribution.
+The other six factors (labor, tourism, seasonal volatility, cost, concept saturation, rent โ€” each 14% weight) use DBPR closure-status load, ownership-change filings, emergency-order rate, same-address churn pressure, and pressure-atlas city/neighborhood closure rates as transparent proxies until external data feeds land.